uoscompsci/PRISONER/doc/tutorials.demo.rst

 Facebook app
 ````````````
 The PRISONER demo uses data from Facebook.
 To run this demo, you will need to have a Facebook account to test the experiment with, and you will need to be a registered Facebook developer, and create an app which PRISONER can use to make authenticated requests to the PRISONER API.

-If you are already familiar with the Facebook Developers interface, please create a new application, and note its App ID and App Secret, as you will need to provide PRISONER with these details when you start the demo application.
-In addition, please add "localhost" as an App Domain and Site URL under the app's settings.

-If you are not familiar with creating Facebook apps, please follow these steps:
+Please follow these steps:

-* Visit https://developers.facebook.com and follow the steps to register as a developer, if you are not already registered.
+* Visit https://developers.facebook.com and follow the steps to register as a developer, if you have not done so before.
 * From the navigation bar, click "My Apps > Add a new app > Website".
 * Provide a name for your experiment, such as "PRISONER Demo".
 The name you choose here is not significant.
 * Click "Skip quick start", then go to the "Settings" page.
 Enter "localhost" as the Site URL and App Domains.